QuTech-Delft/cQASM-spec/README.md

- - Add the usual classical constructs (if-else, loops, etc.) in both runtime and generative forms, to make programming in cQASM more ergonomic (and, in time, hopefully allow the OpenQL Python API to be deprecated), and to support runtime classical constructs in Quantum Inspire.
+ - Add the usual classical constructs (if-else, loops, etc.) in both runtime and generative forms, to make programming in cQASM more ergonomic (and, in time, hopefully allow the OpenQL Python API for constructing kernels to be deprecated), and to support runtime classical constructs in Quantum Inspire.

- - Return to the state where a (set of) cQASM files can be simulated without context (i.e., without needing to recompile the simulator if some backend decides to add a new primitive gate), without losing generality.
+ - Return to the state where a (set of) cQASM files can be simulated without context, without losing generality.
 Essentially, allow gate/instruction sets to be defined from within cQASM (include) files by leveraging the new classical constructs.
 Then actually update the frontend of QX (and DQCsim) accordingly.

  - The newly added constructs should be as general as can reasonably be implemented *IN LIBQASM*.
 It is absolutely a non-goal to immediately